oe/duplex-message/packages/duplex-message/README.md

   return 'done'
 })
 ```

-Just like `on`, the parameter `peer` may be ignored in some instances, e.g. `PageScriptMessageHub`, because it's isolated in the same window context.

 ### proxy for PostMessageHub
 PostMessageHub has a `createProxy` method that can forward all messages from `fromWin` to `toWin` then forward `toWin`'s response to the `fromWin`, instead of handle messages by self, it's useful when you want to make two windows communicate directly.